CybersecurityLuxembourg/openxeco-core/README.md

 Please, process to the password resetting to define your admin account password.
 A mocked email with the password resetting URL with be available.
 You can consult it via the logs of the "b2ck/fake-smtpd" container you have created previously.

-# To deploy a production instance
+## For production instance

 To set up the production instance, please see those files:

 - doc/INSTALL_SERVER.md
 - doc/CONFIGURE_SERVER.md

+# Practice for developers

+TODO